yuvaldori/gigaspaces-wiki-jekyll/xap101/jdbc-driver.markdown

 # Regular Expression

-GigaSpaces XAP support query using regular expression.
+  XAP support query using regular expression.
 You may use `like` or `rlike` expressions with your JDBC queries.

 {% note %}
 It is important you index `String` type fields used with regular expression queries.
 Not indexing such fields may result slow query execution and garbage creation.